toddledev/documentation/docs/11-formulas/02-the-formula-editor/index.md

 editorUrl: https://toddle.dev/projects/docs_examples/branches/main/components/example-filter-formula?rightpanel=attributes&canvas-width=800&selection=formulas.2q0_dN.formula&canvas-height=800
 height: 19rem

-See how the filter formula selects specific items from an array based on a condition, returning a new array with only the matching elements.
+See how the `Filter` formula selects specific items from an array based on a condition, returning a new array with only the matching elements.
 @@@

 ## Sort formula